Welcome to The Soulful Spoon!

-- I graduated with a B.S. in Nutrition Science and Dietetics and am a certified nutritionist who creates healthy recipes to share here on The Soulful Spoon as well as offers nutritional consulting services.
-I am also a freelance writer and news journalist junkie.
+- I graduated with a B.S. in Nutrition Science and Dietetics and am a certified nutritionist who creates healthy recipes to share here on The Soulful Spoon as well as shares plant-based nutrition information.
+I am also a freelance writer on plant-based nutrition and health.

 - One of my favorite memories is being in the kitchen with my mom as a child and going to the grocery store with her every single week.
 My love for food, shopping for food, and preparing food is all thanks to her!

-- I love chocolate as much as I love my greens, and I have a slight obsession with oatmeal/porridge, smoothies, and my blender(s).
+- There is nothing I love more than fresh fruits and veggies, but I also admit that I love pure, dark chocolate as much as I love my greens.
+I (may) also have a slight obsession with oatmeal/porridge, smoothies, and my blender(s).
 I’m convinced there’s nothing a Vitamix can’t fix! 🙂

 - I’m a former model who abandoned the fashion industry at age 22 to pursue her true loves of healthy living, writing and spreading the message about health and nutrition.
 It hasn’t been easy, but it feels more natural to me and has greatly enhanced my wellness journey.